Hell in a Cell (2019): Reception

-Philip Martinez of Newsweek stated that Hell in a Cell "may go down in history for one of the more disappointing finishes in modern WWE history."
+Philip Martinez of Newsweek stated that Hell in a Cell "may go down in history for one of the more disappointing finishes in modern WWE history".
 Daniel van Boom of CNET called Hell in a Cell "a bad show", "as bad as it gets" for any show with "two great matches on them" (the Raw women's title match and the tornado tag team match), as most of the show was "skippable, and the ending was fantastically stupid".

 Mike Tedesco of WrestleView declared Hell in a Cell to be the worst WWE PPV held in 2019 within the United States thus far.
 Tedesco wrote that the main event's "bad storytelling" hurt the perception of its participants and the Hell in a Cell match gimmick.
-Banks-Lynch was "slow at times with some mistimed spots, but they were innovative in this and worked hard," while Orton-Ali "was pretty damn good" for an unannounced match.
-The tornado tag match and Bayley-Charlotte were "decent."
+Banks-Lynch was "slow at times with some mistimed spots, but they were innovative in this and worked hard", while Orton-Ali "was pretty damn good" for an unannounced match.
+The tornado tag match and Bayley-Charlotte were "decent".
 The trios match was "really, really bad", the women's tag title match was "painfully dull", and Gable-Corbin was "just there".

-Jason Powell of Pro Wrestling Dot Net stated the "show peaked with the first two matches, but that awful main event finish is one that will be talked about for years to come."
-It "was one of the most idiotic finishes" he'd "ever seen."
+Jason Powell of Pro Wrestling Dot Net stated the "show peaked with the first two matches, but that awful main event finish is one that will be talked about for years to come".
+It "was one of the most idiotic finishes" he'd "ever seen".
 Powell also criticized the finishes to the trios match and Bayley-Charlotte.
-Wade Keller of Pro Wrestling Torch called the main event a "disaster start to finish," stating that it was "stupid" that a Hell in A Cell match was ended because it got too violent.
+Wade Keller of Pro Wrestling Torch called the main event a "disaster start to finish", stating that it was "stupid" that a Hell in a Cell match was ended because it got too violent.
 Therefore, Keller declared AEW the winner of the main event.
-As for the rest of the show, Keller described Lynch-Banks as "tremendous," 4.25 stars out of 5, and the tornado tag match as "excellent," 4 stars.
-Corbin-Gable as their "least inspired effort so far," the 24/7 title events as "really flat" including "stereotypical zany comedy antics" by the former Japanese wrestler Funaki, and lastly, Orton-Ali as lacking excitement.
+As for the rest of the show, Keller described Lynch-Banks as "tremendous", 4.25 stars out of 5, and the tornado tag match as "excellent", 4 stars.
+Keller also described Corbin-Gable as their "least inspired effort so far", the 24/7 title events as "really flat" including "stereotypical zany comedy antics" by the former Japanese wrestler Funaki, and lastly, Orton-Ali as lacking excitement.